 These are difficult times to do business.
-In running a businesses have contracts, agreements, deliverables, payables and receivables and payrolls.
-Responsible businesses all over are assessing how to meet their obligations during times when others may be unable to meet obligations to them.
-Difficult choices need to be made and the cascading effect of liabilities unanswered and debts unpaid leave many in the position of making tough choices to save their businesses, customers, clients, and jobs, and to survive this pandemic.
+Business owners, all over the world, are assessing how to meet their obligations during times when others may not be able to meet theirs.
+Difficult choices need to be made and the cascading effect of debts that are remain unpaid are leaving many in the position of making tough choices to save their businesses, employees and jobs, all while trying to survive this pandemic.

 When the reality of surviving debt seem too great to manage, many consider the protection of bankruptcy as a natural course.
 The filing of a bankruptcy petition automatically may stay or stop most claims and actions against your business or you.
 Bankruptcy has a chapter 7 and a chapter 11, each with its own difficulties and opportunities.
 Under chapter 7 you would engage in turning over assets to creditors for disposition in an orderly fashion in the reasonable course.
 Chapter 11 would be an option when people and businesses see opportunity to survive if able to postpone, reduce or renegotiate debts, contracts and performance, while the bankrupt estate seeks to regroup.